dawei-x/dawei-x.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a recent master graduate in computer science from [Washington University in St. Louis](https://wustl.edu/).
-My research interest centers around general responsible AI/ML, social computing & HCI, and data-driven societal applications, with a primary focus on three interconnected topics:
+My research interest centers generally around responsible AI/ML, social computing & HCI, and data-driven societal applications, with a primary focus on three interconnected topics:
 - **Uncertainty Quantification**
   - Distribution-free approaches like conformal prediction and risk control to effectively quantify and communicate uncertainty.
 - **Human-Centered Computing & Human-AI Interaction**